WA.2. Reading: The student understands the meaning of what is read.

 2.1.
 Demonstrate evidence of reading comprehension.

-2.1.7.
-Apply comprehension monitoring strategies during and after reading: summarize grade-level informational/expository text and literary/narrative text.
+2.1.3.
+Apply comprehension monitoring strategies during, and after reading: determine importance using theme, main idea, and supporting details in grade-level informational/expository text and/or literary/narrative text.

 2.1.3.b.
 State the theme/message and supporting details in culturally relevant literary/narrative text.

 2.2.
 Understand and apply knowledge of text components to comprehend text.